joelparkerhenderson/github-special-files-and-paths/README.md

 This file explains how to engage in a community, and how to foster an inclusive environment that respects all people, and how to address any problems among members of your project's community.

-Default `CODE_OF_CONDUCT` files that apply across all repositories can be placed in an organizations's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.
+Default `CODE_OF_CONDUCT` files that apply across all repositories can be placed in an organization's `.github` repository, see <https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file>.

 <h2 id="contributing">CONTRIBUTING</h2>